 - Hairspray: The Musical – RCCL paid a lot of money to have these cast members perform on the Tony Awards to show off what you could see on the boat.
 But, really, when I saw the show on the boat, all I could think was “this sucks!”
 Poor casting, poor voices, poor everything.

-- Being nickel and dimed – When I went on my cruise years ago, everything (except alcohol) seemed to be included.
+- Being nickel-and-dimed – When I went on my cruise years ago, everything (except alcohol) seemed to be included.
 Now it seems that everywhere you go, things cost extra.
-RCCL really knows how to take money from you with shopping sales, extra restaurants, expensive on and off board activities, charging for soda ($45 dollars for a week!), and 4 dollar bottles of water.
+RCCL really knows how to take money from you, with shopping sales, extra restaurants, expensive on- and off-board activities, charging for soda ($45 dollars for a week!), and $4 bottles of water.